Grocery trade strategy

 GROCERY TRADE

-Kesko’s market share in Finland was 34.3% (Kesko’s own estimate based on Nielsen’s comparison group which includes discount stores and service stations as well as grocery stores).
+Kesko’s market share in Finland was 33.9% (Kesko’s own estimate based on Nielsen’s comparison group which also includes discount stores and service stations).
 K Group is the second biggest operator in Finnish grocery trade.
-Our market share decreased in 2023 due to the changes in our operating environment and competitors establishing more new stores.
+Our market share decreased in 2024 due to changes in our operating environment and consumer behaviour.
+Competitors: Prisma, S-market, Alepa/Sale and Food Market Herkku, ABC (S Group), Lidl, Tokmanni, Minimani, Halpa-Halli, R-kioski and M-chain stores.

 The market share for K-Citymarket’s home and speciality goods (non-food) cannot be reliably calculated.
+Competitors: hypermarkets, department stores, discounters, specialist chains, and Finnish and international online stores.

 KESPRO FOODSERVICE